pro-Zac/Scriptlink-Docs/README.md

 - [NTST Developers Resource Group - MyAvatar Development Resource Group - ScriptLinks, Widgets, Web Services](https://netsmartcares.force.com/s/group/0F970000000XeyJCAS/developers-resource-group)

 - [NLog Wiki - This package is helpful in implementing logs within your ScriptLink](https://github.com/nlog/nlog/wiki)

+## Tools needed for ScriptLink development

+Several programs are needed to create and deploy Scriptlink APIs in your environment.
+These programs are free of charge or Open Source, and should not require admin/financial overhead for approval, but of course, your org's software policy may vary.

+- [Microsoft Visual Stuido](https://visualstudio.microsoft.com/) Runs on Windows only.
+Popular IDE for C# and .NET development.
+Recommended as it will automatically scaffold your web service upon build/publish.
+    - ScriptLink is technically language agnostic, and can be programmed in pretty much any language you want, though official documentation and most tutorials are in C# via MS Visual Studio (not VS Code) for brevity's sake.
+    - You can use any IDE or text editor to develop.
+    - Most devs will recommend you use VS and C# for Scriptlink, as this is the officially supported flavor.

+- [Microsoft Internet Information Services (IIS)](https://www.iis.net/) Comes with Windows Server natively.
+This is generally where you will deploy your ScriptLink APIs.

+- [Microsoft Remote Desktop](https://support.microsoft.com/en-us/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c) Native RDP (remote desktop protocol) application to locally access a remote server.
+Your ScriptLink APIs will be deployed on a remote server, and this is how you will access it.

 ## Netsmart Hosted ScriptLink Server Development and Deployment